Keystone College will host two free concerts this month.

 Both concerts are free of charge as Keystone’s gift to the community and no reservations are required.
 There will be representatives from local charities present to accept donations.
 For more information, contact Jeffrey Tylutki, director of bands and performance, (570) 945-8599, or e-mail email@example.com.

-The Keystone College music ensembles’ performances are supported in part by the Pennsylvania Council on the Arts, a state agency funded by the Commonwealth of Pennsylvania and the National Endowment for the Arts, a federal agency, and the Wyoming County Room Tax Fund and the Endless Mountains Visitors Bureau.
+The Keystone College music ensembles’ performances are supported in part by the Pennsylvania Council on the Arts, a state agency funded by the Commonwealth of Pennsylvania and the Northern Tier Partners for the Arts.
+Promotion funded in part by the Wyoming County Room Tax Fund and the Endless Mountains Visitors Bureau.